 It's good to see BT updating the Whole Home Wi-Fi and adding features such as a guest network, with more promised in the future.

-It's great value at this price and extra discs are reasonably priced at £79.99 each.
+It's great value at this price, and you can buy two extra discs for under £100.

 Read our BT Whole Home Wi-Fi review.

 Hard-core gamers who need the fastest possible Wi-Fi performance might prefer to pay for a more expensive tri-band router or tri-band mesh system, while more experienced users may want to opt for a system that provides a more configurable web browser interface.

 However, the simple set-up of the Nova MW6 is ideal for less experienced home users, and it’s an affordable option for homes that simply need a more reliable Wi-Fi signal than they currently get from their existing, standalone router.

 If you're after a mesh Wi-Fi system in a large home with thick walls where Wi-Fi cannot penetrate, the P7 could be exactly what you need.
 It's more expensive than other mesh systems, but worth it if a Wi-Fi-only mesh system won't work in your situation.